Pistonamey/itlabassessment/python/README.md

 # Very Imporant instruction:

-## Do not copy and paste the data from the courses.py file and students.py file to your app.py file or any other file.
+## Do not copy and paste the data from the courses.py file and students.py file to your app.py file.
 Use the conventions available in python and flask to import the data.
 0 points will be given if the data is copy and pasted.